gladiator1k/gladiator1k/README.md

 An or1k emulator and sandbox for the JVM (alpha status).

-The emulator gets the first part of its name from the gladiators of Ancient Rome.
-This is because its targeted at programming competitions.
-It's main purpose it to host multiple sandboxed environments on game servers.
+The emulator gets the first part of its name from the gladiators of Ancient Rome, because it is targeted at programming competitions.
+It's main purpose it to host multiple sandboxed environments.
 With this approach we can:

 - compare the efficiency of submissions in a very direct way (e.g. CPU cycles, operations, "ROM" size)
 - give each competitor a fair share of resources
-- based challenges around real-world technologies (since or1k is a fully-featured modern architecture)
+- based challenges around real-world technologies like networking (since or1k is a fully-featured modern architecture)
 - safely allow competitors to use low-level techniques
 - let competitors run their own game server on a range of platforms (e.g. for local competitions or field-testing submissions)